 Accommodate mediocre communication from others, and do not tolerate it in yourself.

 It took me a long time to learn this.
 Too long.
-When someone said something confusing but mostly that I mostly understood but wasn’t communicated well, my lizard brain reacted strongly.
+When someone said something confusing that I mostly understood (but wasn’t communicated well), my lizard brain reacted strongly.
 I fixated on how they were communicating instead of what they were trying to tell me.

 Having now been on the receiving end of that type of reaction for awhile now, I am proud to say that I am a recovering violator of this rule.